camptocamp/c2cgeoportal/doc/developer/development_procedure.rst

 To permit to every body to do a review it shouldn't be merge (except for trivial bug fix) before 24h after the pull request.

+Finally **only the main developer** merge it to the master branch.

+By *main developer* we name the main developer of c2cgeoportal, he should have a global view of the integration on all the projects to don't brake them and make the transition as easy as possible.

-Finally **only the main developer** who has the integration responsibility merge it to the master branch.
-If an exception is needed because the main developer is not present it should serve the project not the developers.
+If the main developer is not present and a merge should be done, the merge can be done in collaboration the the main developer of the project, the merge should serve the project not the developers.

 To notify that it's merged the main developer will add a message in the pull request.